Phillip Thompson: Political career

 Thompson entered politics upon being elected for the Division of Herbert at the 2019 federal election.
-He is the youngest member of the lower house in the 46th Parliament.
+He was the youngest member of the lower house in the 46th Parliament.

 In Thompson's first speech he stated that the well-being of Indigenous Australians and the defence community are among his priorities as an MP.
 He acknowledged his mother in law, his wife, and daughter as Aboriginal women and stated that "we must not forget there is still a lot of work to be done in recognising and valuing our First Nations people and their culture."

 Speaking of the defence community, Thompson acknowledged "the ultimate sacrifice on operations in service to this nation and our many veterans who have succumbed to their war within back here on home soil".

 Thompson served on the "Inquiry into the destruction of 46,000 year old caves at the Juukan Gorge in the Pilbara region of Western Australia", which delivered its interim report in December 2020.

 During the Morrison government, Thompson was a member of the National Right faction of the Liberal Party.

+In February 2026, Thompson resigned from the Liberal frontbench and helped initiate a leadership spill against party leader Sussan Ley, backing Angus Taylor's bid for the party leadership.
+Following Ley's resignation, under the Taylor shadow ministry, Thompson was appointed as the Shadow Minister for Defence Industry and the Shadow Minister for Defence Personnel.

+On 25 May 2026, Thompson was suspended from the House of Representatives for 24 hour after refusing to comply with an order to withdraw a statement accusing the Australian Labor Party of lying.

 Personal life

 Thompson is married to Jenna, and has two daughters named Astin and Emery.

-Controversies

-During his campaign, he apologised to the Muslim community after directing violent threats towards Muslims on Facebook in 2012, which he says were caused by PTSD from his military service.
+On 11 December 2025, Thompson announced via Facebook that he had separated from his wife.